jli226/Sprint-Challenge-Form-Management/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What are the required parts of class components?
+      Class name—How the class name is identified Comments—How to create comments to document your code Attributes—How to define attributes for use in the class Constructors—Special methods used to properly initialize a class Accessors—Methods that are used to control access to private attributes Public interface methods—How to define public interface methods Private implementation methods—How to define private implementation methods

 - [ ] Name at least three lifecycle methods?
+      constructor
+      render
+      componentDidMount
+      componentDidUpdate
+      componentWillUnmount

 - [ ] Why are forms used so often in web applications and software?
+      Web Forms is a part of the ASP.NET web application framework.
+It is one of the four programming models you can use to create ASP.NET web applications, the others are ASP.NET MVC, ASP.NET Web Pages, and ASP.NET Single Page Applications.

 - [ ] What advantages are there by using a forms library like Formik?
+      Formik is a helper library that is recognized as one of the best form-management utilities currently available.
+Formik abstracts away some of the more complex situations we might come across, such as:
+      Nested form data and/or arrays
+      Wiring up state
+      Validation
+      Error messages

 - [ ] Why do we write tests for our apps?
+      Testing is essential for software quality.
+It should be integrated into the development process from beginning to end.
+We should not wait until a feature is complete to start testing it.
+Testing software manually on every commit to source control or every time we make a change does not scale!
+Automated testing works by using software to test our code.

 ## Project Set Up